Clement Clem Johnson Jennings 1770 – 1837

 John D Taylor (Seal)

-Note: Elder sisters Malanda and Rachel and the youngest son Robert all preceded their father in death.
+Note: Elder sisters Malanda and Rachel and the youngest son Robert had each preceded their father in death.

 State of Tennessee Wilson County